Sudio Regent headphones review. In the crowded world of wireless Bluetooth headphones, how does this retro-inspired Swedish product fare?

 - There’s no major distortion throughout all ranges.
 While it might not have punch, the Sudio Regent definitely excels when it comes to precision.

 - Volume is adequate, though it being a tad louder would have provided for a greater listening experience.

 Sudio Regent Headphones Review Conclusion – 5 Usage Scenarios

 What would I use the Sudio Regent for?
 What do I think it’s great or not-so-great for?

 I think the Regent is splendid for this purpose.
 It’s stylish.
-It fits snuggly and is Bluetooth enabled.
+It fits snuggly and is Bluetooth-enabled.
 In my case, I found the warm sound profile conducive for prolonged listening too.
-That it is foldable and compact to begin with further makes it more attractive to carry around.
+That it is foldable and compact further makes it attractive to carry around.

 Typically, I prefer speakers when indoors.
 But apart from that, I don’t see why the Regent wouldn’t be suitable for indoor listening.
 That is, if I’m not analysing a song for arrangement needs.

 The Sudio Regent isn’t a gaming headset but after testing it with my PS4, I find it more than adequate for the purpose.
 A slightly wider soundstage would have been great, but I’m usually not picky when getting bashed by virtual monstrosities.